-Trail maps, photos, videos, and info for some trails in New Jersey that are long and/or challenging.
-These trails are either long (10+ miles), and/or hard – extra rugged terrain or elevation changes, scrambling etc. Recommended for experienced, fit hikers only!!
+Some of the best challenging hikes in New Jersey and the surrounding area are below.
+These hikes are either 11+ miles and/or more difficult than the average hike – extra rugged terrain, frequent elevation changes, scrambling etc. Recommended for experienced, fit hikers only!!

-Rugged, hilly route to Wyanokie High Point, Carris Hill, and Buck Mountain that includes lots of views of the New Jersey Highlands, the NYC Skyline, Chikahoki Falls, plus a little scrambling.
+Rugged, hilly route to Wyanokie High Point, Carris Hill, and Buck Mountain that includes lots of views of the New Jersey Highlands and the NYC Skyline, Chikahoki Falls, and a little scrambling.
 8.1 miles.
 Hike it.